top of page

 About Me

-I am a Clinical Assistant Professor at Loyola University Maryland and the co-founder and Mental Health Director of the H.E.A.L.
-Refugee Health & Asylum Collaborative in Baltimore, M.D.
+I am an Assistant Professor of Counseling at Hood College (Frederick, MD) and the co-founder and Mental Health Director of the HEAL Refugee Health & Asylum Collaborative in Baltimore, M.D.

 I hold a PhD in Counseling from George Washington University, an M.A. in Trauma and Violence Transdisciplinary Studies from New York University, and am shaped by my work as an artist, arts-activist and (former) doula.
-I am from Kashmir, was raised in New York and have lived in the Washington DC / Maryland Area for over 15 years.
+I am from Kashmir, was born in Saudi Arabia, raised in New York and have lived in the Washington DC / Maryland Area for over 15 years.

 bazaz2.jpeg